avoss33/Splunk-Security-Monitoring-Environment/README.md

 <h2>Description</h2>
 Project consists of using Splunk SIEM capabilities to build a custom security monitoring environment.
 Using reports, alerts, and dashboards, the objective was to ensure the created environment would make a fictional organization aware of several simulated attacks.
-I was tasked with monorting a Windows operating system (running many of the company's back-end operations), and an apache web server (hosting the administrative webpage).
+I was tasked with monitoring a Windows operating system (running many of the company's back-end operations), and an apache web server (hosting the administrative webpage).
 <br/>